mhaskar/Octopus/README.md

 ### Interacting with agents

-first of all you can list all the connected agents using `list` command to get the following results:
+First of all you can list all connected agents using the `list` command to get the following results:
 ```
 Octopus >>list